-TIGER OPTICS was the first CRDS company certified to the ISO 9001:2008.
-As part of Process Insights suite of technologies, TIGER OPTICS has the ISO 9001:2015 standard of process consistency and continuous quality improvement.
+Process insights is the first CRDS company certified to the ISO 9001:2008 and the current ISO 9001:2015 standard of process consistency and continuous quality improvement.

 GAIN REAL-TIME INSIGHT INTO YOUR PROCESS

 Process Insights manufactures and delivers premium sensors, monitors, detectors, analyzers, instrumentation, and software that are mission-critical to keep your operations, personnel, and the environment safe - every day across the globe.